By the end of this section, you will be able to:

 Ideologies and the Ideological Spectrum

-Socialism, in theory, supports government authority to promote social and economic equality within the country.
-Socialists believe government should provide everyone with practically everything–expanded services and public programs including health care, housing and groceries, childhood education, and inexpensive college tuition.
+Under socialism, the government uses its authority to promote social and economic equality within the country.
+Socialists believe government should provide everyone with expanded services and public programs, such as health care, subsidized housing and groceries, childhood education, and inexpensive college tuition.
 Socialism sees the government as a way to ensure all citizens receive both equal opportunities and equal outcomes.
 Citizens with more wealth are expected to contribute more to the state’s revenue through higher taxes that pay for services provided to all.
 Socialist countries are also likely to have higher minimum wages than non-socialist countries.

 - Where do your beliefs originate?